doiftrue / wp-kama-cron

 README

-A small class for easy adding WP Cron tasks (jobs).
+A small class for easily adding WP-Cron tasks (jobs).

-This Class allow you to create WordPress Cron tasks in a quick and simple way.
-In order not to confuse anything, all tasks settings are specified in the first parameter when crating the class instance.
-The class takes care of all the routine for proper registration of Cron tasks and their intervals.
-The task handler (callback function) must already exist in PHP or need to be written separately!
+This class allows you to create WordPress cron tasks quickly and simply.
+To avoid confusion, all task settings are specified in the first argument when creating the class instance.
+The class handles all the routine work required to properly register cron tasks and their intervals.
+The task handler (callback function) must already exist in PHP or be written separately.

 Requirements